Aged care costs if you entered care before 1 July 2014

 Opting in to new fee arrangements

 If you were in an aged care home prior to 1 July 2014 and are still in care, you can keep your current fee arrangements or opt in to the new 1 November 2025 fee arrangements.
-Information about how your fees may change under the new 1 November 2025 arrangements is provided on the fact sheet New Arrangements for Aged Care from 1 July 2025 – Residential Care.
+Read about how your fees and accommodation costs may change under the 1 November 2025 arrangements in the fact sheet New Arrangements for Aged Care from 1 November 2025 – Residential Care.

 Keeping your current fee arrangements